 - Data de-identification

 - Information Theoretic Security

 - Case studies on the aforementioned topics

-Prospective authors are invited to submit original and unpublished work, in English, with up to 6 pages including results, figures and references. (overlength submissions will not be reviewed).
+Prospective authors are invited to submit original and unpublished work, in English, with up to 6 pages (9 pages for survey papers) including results, figures and references. (overlength submissions will not be reviewed).
 Paper submissions will be reviewed by at least three members of the Technical Program Committee.
 This process will be blind, with the results of the review process to be posted on the CMT Website.
 Authors will also be notified of the review outcome by email.

 The IWBF Doctoral Consortium aims to provide a platform for current and prospective Ph.D. students to present their ideas and ongoing research, meet other researchers, and obtain feedback from well-known advisers about possible directions for their future research.
 The doctoral consortium is a great opportunity for students to discuss the strengths/weaknesses of different research proposals, as well to show/present some preliminary results.
 Also, it should promote the brainstorming about exciting opportunities in the forensics/biometrics domains of knowledge.

 Special Sessions Proposal: December 18, 2022

 Paper, Demo, DC Submission: February 28, 2023

 Camera Ready: April 7, 2023